syncfusion-content/blazor-docs/blazor/common/how-to/customize-font-size-and-color.md

 ---
 layout: post
 title: Customize the Blazor Components in Blazor - Syncfusion
-description: Check out the documentation for Customize the Blazor Components in Blazor
+description: Check out the documentation for Customize the font size and color in Syncfusion Blazor Components in Blazor
 platform: Blazor
 component: Common
 documentation: ug
 ---

-# How to customize the font size and color in Syncfusion Blazor components
+# How to customize the font size and color in Blazor components

 ## Install Web Compiler